The Dormition and Assumption of the Virgin (Moskos): History

 Iefonia (Ιεφονία).
 He was a sanhedrin priest who tried to disturb the body of the Virgin Mary.
 The sanhedrin feared the disappearance of her body and her resurrection.
 The painting is a testimony of her resurrection.
-To Iefonia’s left, an angel wields a sword stopping Iefonia.
-The candle stand between them establishes the space.
+To Iefonia’s left, an angel wields a sword, stopping Iefonia.
+The candle stands between them, establishing the space.
 The area the Virgin rests on is covered with a brilliantly painted curtain-like cloth with clear lines and folds of fabric.
-The figure to our left-right over the Virgin's head holds a thymiaterion.
-The entire group around her statuesque figure is grieving.
-A priest appears to our left next to Jesus reading from a sacred book.
+The figure to our left-right over the Virgin's head is Saint Peter holding a thymiaterion incensing the holy body of the Virgin Mary.
+Paul the Apostle is bowing at her feet, and John the Apostle is kneeling at her body to the right of Paul.
+Saint Paul and Saint Peter are considered the pillars of the Church and are frequently in this position in paintings of the Dormition of the Virgin Mary.
+Jesus instructed John the Apostle to watch over his mother during the crucifixion.
+He is frequently in this position in paintings of this theme.
+The entire group of eleven apostles around her statuesque figure are grieving.
+When there are three bishops present, they are Dionysius the Areopagite, Hierotheos the Thesmothete, and Saint Timothy; two are reading from a sacred book to the right and left of Jesus.
+Sometimes, when there are four bishops James, brother of Jesus is also represented.

-Jesus appears holding Lazarus a symbol of the resurrection.
-Surrounding Jesus a magnificent aura of angels appears in ghostly form headed by a seraphim.
+Jesus holds a small, swaddled figure resembling an infant that represents Mary's soul.
+The infant figure symbolizes the purity and rebirth of the soul while it enters heaven, the same way a newborn child begins a new life.
+Surrounding Jesus, a magnificent aura of angels appears in ghostly form, headed by a seraphim.
 Behind the funeral, a spectacular group of buildings appears.
 The architecture is far more evolved than in earlier works.
 The artists adequately defined the space.
 Behind the buildings, a mountainous landscape appears in the background.
 In the upper portion of the work.
-The Virgin is floating on a cloud surrounded by angles.
+The Virgin is floating on a cloud surrounded by angels.
 A beam of light appears behind her.
-Clouds appear to her left and right filled with figures.
-The divine Virgin appears featuring a heavenly majestic exalted pose wearing her traditional garments.
+Clouds appear to her left and right, filled with figures.
+The divine Virgin appears, featuring a heavenly, majestic, exalted pose, wearing her traditional garments.
 She is holding the holy belt.
 Saint Thomas the Apostle appears on a cloud-ready to receive the belt.